JAlcocerT/sell-your-ebook/README.md

 # sell-your-ebook

-Simple landing page with Stripe connection to sell your ebook.
+Simple **landing page** with Stripe (link to buy.stripe.com product) connection to **sell your ebook**.

+You will need a way for the ebook to be sent as per striper webhook.

-> To actually create an ebook (with code), see [this other repo](https://github.com/JAlcocerT/ebooks).
+> To actually create an ebook (with code), see [this other repo](https://github.com/JAlcocerT/ebooks) or the `./create_ebooks.sh` script and embrace Pandoc's magic.

 ✨ Acknowledgment